This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

-For Filipino residents and non-residents who have been fully vaccinated, here is how you can get your COVID-19 vaccination certificate known as VaxCertPH and what you can do with it.
+For Filipino residents and non-residents who have been fully vaccinated, here is how to get your COVID-19 vaccination certificate known as VaxCertPH and what you can do with it.

 VaxCertPH news & updates